Azure/azure-sdk/docs/android/design.md

 #### Async Service Clients

-{% include requirement/MUST id="android-async-client-name" %} offer an async service client named `<ServiceName>AsyncClient` containing all service methods.
+{% include requirement/MUST id="android-async-client-name" %} offer an async service client named `<ServiceName>AsyncClient`.
 More than one service client may be offered for a single service.
 An example of an async client is shown below:

 ```java
 // Copyright (c) Microsoft Corporation.
 All rights reserved.